UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN-azurestack-to-azure.md

    - **Subnet Name** - The name of the first subnet within the virtual network.

    - **Subnet Address Range** - The subnet's address range in CIDR notation (for example, 192.168.1.0).
 It must be contained by the address space of the virtual network.
-The address range of a subnet which is in use can't be edited.
+The address range of a subnet which is in use cannot be edited.

      ![Create new virtual network2](images/azs-browser-create-virtual-network2.png)